federueda/ASW/README.md

 ## 6. Continous Delivery (show pipeline in Travis-CI)
 [![Build Status](https://travis-ci.org/federueda/ASW.svg?branch=master)](https://travis-ci.org/federueda/ASW)

-Python projects need to provide the script key in their .travis.yml to specify what command to run tests with.
-You can check the [Travis-CI dashboard](https://travis-ci.org/federueda/ASW).
+I used Travis-CI to manage some tasks around continous integration creating the .travis.yml.
+In this case the Travis Pipeline tasks were executed in the build automation section, but we could see the [Travis-CI dashboard](https://travis-ci.org/federueda/ASW) where requirements.txt is executed.

 ## 7. IDE